zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 ## Prerequisites

-Ensure that the following prerequisites are met before onboarding your REST service with the API ML with the _PJE_:
+Ensure that the following prerequisites are met before begining to onboard your REST service API ML onboarding your REST service with the API ML with the _PJE_:

 * Your REST API service is written in Java.
 * The service is enabled to communicate with API ML Discovery Service over a TLS v1.2 secured connection.